barseghyanartur/django-admin-timeline/README.rst

 Demo
 ===============================================
-In order to be able to quickly evaluate the `django-admin_timeline`, a demo app (with a quick installer) has been created (works on Ubuntu/Debian, may work on other Linux systems as well, although not guaranteed).
+In order to be able to quickly evaluate the `django-admin-timeline`, a demo app (with a quick installer) has been created (works on Ubuntu/Debian, may work on other Linux systems as well, although not guaranteed).
 Follow the instructions below for having the demo running within a minute.